anjanams26042001/notes-app/README.md

-# notes

-A new Flutter project.

-## Getting Started

-This project is a starting point for a Flutter application.

-Here’s a suggested, polished README structure that you can adapt for your **notes-app** repo:

----

 #  Notes App

-A simple note-taking application built with **\[Your Tech Stack]** that lets users create, view, edit, and delete notes with a clean and intuitive interface.
+A simple note-taking application built with Flutter that lets users create, view, edit, and delete notes with a clean and intuitive interface.

 ##  Table of Contents